Imagine standing on the 18th tee that is a reachable par 5… well, assuming you can pull off a great tee shot to set up a good second shot.

-Most amateurs don’t but you absolutely can.
+Every golf magazine and instruction tip makes it too complicated of a method for most.
+But I’m here to tell you that you absolutely can.
 As I’ve written about extensively, most amateurs struggle to hit a draw because of an over the top motion that causes the ball to slice.

 Why You Need to Love A Draw

 The draw is powerful, crisp, and the ball seems to stay in the air forever with the longer clubs.
-While some pros play the power fade as their go to shot, most PGA tour players favor hitting a draw.
+While some pros play the power cut as their go-to shot, a lot of PGA Tour players favor hitting a draw.

-The first is that hitting a draw, especially with your driver, can add 5-15 yards depending on the speed of the fairways.
-If they are like the British Open it could be even further!
+The first is that hitting a draw, especially with your driver, can add 5-15 yards of distance, depending on the speed of the fairways.
+If the fairways are rock hard like the British Open, roll out could be even further!

 Setup Position To Hit A Draw